Updated November 2023

 I decided to construct a top 10 ERP systems in Australia based on an aggregate of the size of the installed client base and sales/growth momentum.
 What I call the Value Adders ERP power rankings:

 The evolution of NAV (aka Navision), a product with over 100,000 customers globally, Microsoft are finally hitting the market with a genuinely competitive and compelling mid-market offering in what ever form it takes (noting the product can be white-labelled with an example being KPMG with Wiise).
 No-one offers the end-to-end integrated business suite that Microsoft now has in market – from Outlook, through Teams, LinkedIn, PowerBI, Dynamics and beyond!
-Business Central is #2 in the Australian market with a bullet.
+Business Central is in our view now the #1 ERP in the Australian market in it’s various incarnations.

 3. MYOB Advanced